 “Compared to some places, like south Florida, the Great Lakes are going to look like a climate winner,” Rood said.
 “We need to be prepared for how those migrations will change our communities and water usage in the coming decades.”

 The long-term trajectory of large freshwater lakes often depends on their outlet: Endorheic or terminal lakes such as the Great Salt Lake have no exit to the ocean, and the majority of their water balance is lost through evaporation, making them saltier over time.

 Unlike the long dead and buried Midcontinent Rift System, the Saint Lawrence Rift System is still seismically active, capable of generating earthquakes over magnitude 5.
-As long as water flows into the Great Lakes Basin and out through the Saint Lawrence Seaway, the Great Lakes are likely to retain their status as the world’s largest—and hopefully freshest—lakes for eons to come.
+As long as water flows into the Great Lakes Basin, the Great Lakes are likely to retain their status as the world’s largest—and hopefully freshest—lakes for eons to come.

 —Mary Caperton Morton (@theblondecoyote), Science Writer